ndf-zz/asfv1/README.md

 Instruction mnemonics, targets and labels are matched case-insensitively.
 Each of the input instructions is assembled into a single 32 bit machine code.
-If less than 128 asssembly instructions are input, the unallocated program space is padded with 'NOP' instructions.
+If less than 128 asssembly instructions are input, the unallocated program space is padded with 'NOP' instructions (0x00000011).

 Example:

 	; A complete, but useless FV-1 assembly program